Best known for: She escaped slavery to become an abolitionist and women's rights activist

 Interesting Facts about Sojourner Truth

-- She once met with President Abraham Lincoln and told him the story of her life as a slave.
+She once met with President Abraham Lincoln and told him the story of her life as one of the enslaved.